hiking pico mountain

 Permit Requirements: All hikers must register at Casa da Montanha (Mountain’s House), where you’ll receive a mandatory GPS tracker.
 The hike is limited to 320 visitors per day, with only 160 on the trail at any given time.
 Overnight stays in the crater are capped at 32 visitors per day and require a separate reservation.
 Piquinho (the true summit) allows a max of 30 visitors at a time, and your visit is limited to 20 minutes.
 You can book your permits and pay the fees online here.

-Recommended: Trekking poles, gloves, sunglasses, hat, and sunscreen.
+Gear: Proper shoes!
+My all-time favourite shoes for those type of adventures are Hoka Mafate Speed 4 but you can also read the guide for trail running shoes I tested in 2024, trekking poles can be useful, gloves, sunglasses, hat, and sunscreen.
 If you plan on going in the winter, you might need to bring crampons.
-If you’re unsure how to prepare for a hike, read my guide here.
+If you’re unsure about the right clothing for hiking – read my guide here.

 Safety Tips: There are 47 wooden trail markers along the route.
 If you lose sight of the next marker due to fog, retrace your steps to the last visible one.
 Definitely worth nothing that the weather there can change quickly, with temperatures at the summit often 10°C (50°F) lower than sea level.